 To graduate and receive a Certificate in Prosthodontics, the following are required in addition to the clinical requirements:

-1. The student must fulfill all academic and clinical requirements.
-However, the program director has the discretion to modify some requirements based on the skill level of the resident and patient availability.
+1. The resident must fulfill all academic and clinical requirements.
+However, the Program Director has the discretion to modify some requirements based on the skill level of the resident and patient availability.

 2. Clinical requirements include